quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 ### Model design:
 #### Baseline:
 We use a "RNN encoder and Attention RNN decoder" as our baseline.
 We train our model using SGD optimizer and set the learning rate to 0.01.
-Training until convergence, we got a BLEU-score of around 0.12.
+Training until convergence, we got a BLEU-score of around 0.08.
 Since our paper's attention is not this part, we would not go into detail.
 Instead, we would leave the implementation notebook here for readers to investigate if they have interest.
+The url to the baseline notebook is left here: [RNN baseline](https://github.com/quocthai9120/cse490g1_zh_en_nmt/blob/main/zh_en_machine_translation_baseline_rnn.ipynb).

 #### Model architecture:
 - After looking at our anlayzed data, we decided to create a transformer-based model to deal with the complexities within a single sentence.
 Particularly, since our sentences are long on average, we want to have 8 self-attention heads and an embedding size of 512 to "learn" the complex distanct dependency of components within a sentence.